-Our Designated Teacher for Children in Care is: Rachel Lodge.
+Our Designated Teacher for Children in Care is: Bethany Atherton, with Sally Truscott and Victoria Underwood as Assistants to the Designated Teacher for Children in Care.
 However, we expect all members of our school community to be committed to raising standards and narrowing the attainment gaps for our pupils.